pannekatla/nginx-docker-app/README.md

-write a jenkins pipeline to
+write a jenkins pipeline
+pull the code from github